 Let’s face it, talking about money isn’t always the easiest thing to do.
 To tackle these sometimes-difficult conversations the hard part is scheduling a time to talk.
 When you are in a relationship and your finances are intertwined, having conversations around money can let your partner know your values or money worries.
 Talking to your significant other about money can help develop your shared goals and identify where your goals diverge.

 Write Down Your Goals

 One tactic my spouse and I used when we were dating was to write down our goals individually.
 We then came together and evaluated where our goals aligned.
-We planned to budget for our shared goals and our individual goals.
+Next, we planned to budget for our shared goals and our individual goals.
 Our goals consisted of short-term, medium-term, and long-term goals.
 Our short-term goals listed things we wanted to achieve in a few short months.
 Our medium-term goals consisted of things we wanted to accomplish within one to two years.
-Finally, our long-term goals listed everything we wanted to accomplish in the future, say five to ten years.
+Finally, our long-term goals listed everything we wanted to achieve in the future, say five to ten years.